Oil steady before OPEC+ talks on supply amid economic recovery

 In Asia, China’s factory activity growth slipped to a nine-month low in February, which could curtail crude demand in the world’s top importer.

-Additional reporting by Noah Browning in London and Yuka Obayashi in Tokyo; Editing by Louise Heavens and Edmund Blair
+Additional reporting by Noah Browning in London and Yuka Obayashi in Tokyo; Editing by Louise Heavens, Edmund Blair and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.